About me

 About this site

-- ... coded from scratch without the need for a site generator (though inspired by the pelican template simple-bootstrap).
+- ... coded from scratch without the need for a site generator.

 - ... compiled with the help of the Python packages markdown to convert the content to html and Jinja to wrap it in the templates.